cathmmitchell/plottingOceanDataWithR/plottingOceanDataWithR.md

 We are going to do the bilinear interpolation on our data, which means we are going to estimate chlorophyll fluorescence values over regularly spaced latitude and depth values.
+This is something that’s maybe more common when working with geospatial data.
+But in our lab experiment case, maybe we’d be interested in interpolating our cell counts between our different time points.

 We’re going to use a handy function from the `akim` package to do all the hard work for us:

-\[appropriate place to include the install package?\]

 ``` r
 library(akima)